 confuse each other discuss for hours only to comeback to our desk and try to get back in the zone.
 We read 100 articles about technology because if you are in the technology sector you just have to read them.
 You read about ruby on rails, django, symfony, Haskell, quantum theory, this is all important information, it is bound to make you better.
 It is productive because you learned a lot.
 But in doing so, you are not being productive in other areas, like getting your work done.

 In these times where entertainment is available at a finger tip, it is much harder to concentrate.
 Sometimes we even think we are productive while in really we are doing the opposite:

 even though you think you are getting better at multitasking, what you are really doing is you are getting better at being distracted.

 Because we are addicted to distraction, we are also starting to confuse it for productivity.
-When I was a kid, I spent long hours on the computer, my parents automatically assumed I was working.
-The computer still have this connotation today.
+When I was a kid, I spent long hours on the computer.
+My parents automatically assumed I was working.
+The computer still has this connotation today.
 It is a device used for work.
 Even though I had my flight simulator open in full screen, my parents couldn't understand that I was playing a game.
 "He must be doing something important with those airplanes."

 Mobile devices have also inherited the same traits.
 Because they are computers after all and are connected to the Internet, what other things could kids be doing on it other then reading an interesting article about the formation of the universe.
-It always come as a shock to parents when they realize kids are "producing no results" even though they live in a computer.
+It always comes as a shock to parents when they realize kids are "producing no results" even though they live in a computer.

 Instead of trying to be productive generically, it is much better to set specific goals.
 Don't exercise because you heard it is good for you.
 Do it because you want to be able to run 10 miles without breaking a sweat.
 Don't learn Chinese because it is complicated.
 Learn it because you want to go to china, or you want to order in Chinese in your favorite restaurant.
 Do not learn to code because you heard there is money in it.
 Code because you want to solve a problem.